 Keep these beans sealed until you’re ready to use them, and freeze a portion of your beans if you aren’t going to go through this 2.2 pound bag too quickly to preserve the flavor.

 Freshly Roasted Coffee delivers exactly what the company name promises.
-Their Congo Kivu is one of the best light roast coffees on the market: it’s from a single source in Africa, and the taste is light, citrusy, and airy.
+Their Timor coffee is one of the best light roast coffees on the market: it’s from a single source in Africa, and the taste is light, citrusy, and airy.

 Those looking for darkers roasts or specialty blends should look elsewhere, but if light roasts are your favorite, there’s no better option than Freshly Roasted Coffee.